 Varicose veins are unsightly, painful, and the most common of all venous disorders.
 Dr. Charles Hunt, II and his team at Alabama Vein & Restoration Medspa, are specialists in the care and treatment of varicose veins, using a wide range of modern techniques and up-to-date methods.
-For a consult and treatment for your vein concerns, call or request an appointment online with the offices in Hoover, Prattville, Tuscaloosa, Oxford, and Cullman, Alabama.
+For a consult and treatment for your vein concerns, call or request an appointment online with the offices in Hoover, Prattville, Tuscaloosa, Oxford, and Fultondale, Alabama.

 Varicose veins are swollen veins that lie under your skin.
 Due to inadequate blood flow, these vessels become engorged, dilated, dark in color, and oftentimes painful.